earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
-This plot visualizes the **rate of change**, or **velocity**, of the
+This plot visualizes the **rate of change** (velocity) of the central
-central forecast prediction (typically the median, Q50) over consecutive
-time periods for each individual location or sample.
+forecast (typically Q50) across consecutive periods for each location—
+useful for spotting regime shifts and horizon-dependent behavior in
+spatiotemporal settings :footcite:p:`Hong2025, Liu2024, kouadiob2025`.
+Typical
+implementations compute finite differences over arrays/data frames
+:footcite:p:`harris2020array, reback2020pandas`, then render with
+standard plotting backends :footcite:p:`Hunter:2007`.
 It helps understand
 the predicted dynamics of the phenomenon being forecast, answering: "How
 fast is the predicted median value changing from one period to the next
 at each location?"